 The Rocky Horror Picture Show

 The best book about the making of RHPS and hugely enjoyable especially for a Rocky geek like me.
-I was in the show in the 80s, and interviewed Richard O’Brien a few times so I feel like I have an “in”.
+I participated in the show in the 80s, and interviewed Richard O’Brien a few times so I feel like I have an “in”.
 There was a time when we used to attend the Saturday night double feature of Rocky and Young Frankenstein at the Screen in Baker Street almost every other weekend.
 Don’t Dream It – Be It.